How to Apply

 Once students submit the application and official high school transcripts or GED/HSED certificate students will be accepted to Blackhawk.

-Once you have been accepted to Blackhawk, the next step is to attend an Advising, Registration and Onboarding Session.
-It is beneficial to have a placement score, such as an ACT, SAT, or Next Generation Accuplacer exam score on file before attending your ARO.
-The link to sign up for an ARO Session will be sent to your personal email in the acceptance letter.
-This ARO session will include meeting your advisor, reviewing your academic plan and registering for classes.
-Additional information regarding financial aid, payment plans, books, tools, and supplies will be discussed.
+Once you have been accepted to Blackhawk, the next step is to complete the Advising, Registration and Onboarding process.
+It is beneficial to have a placement score, such as an ACT, SAT, or Next Generation Accuplacer exam score and/or a high school GPA on file before completing your ARO process.
+The steps to begin your ARO process will be sent to your personal email in the acceptance letter.
+This ARO process will include an introduction to Blackboard, which is Blackhawk's Learning Management System.
+Additionally, students will meet with their advisors, review their academic plan and register for classes.
+Additional information regarding financial aid, payment plans, books, tools, and supplies will also be discussed.

 Smart Start Days